Langham Partnership: Origin

 The roots of Langham Partnership extend to 1969 when John Stott had a strong desire to help Christian pastors in non-Western countries (where he was travelling widely) more fully understand the Bible so they could preach its messages more clearly to their own people.
 "He saw lots of Christians, but not enough teachers; lots of enthusiasm, but not enough erudition."
 By dedicating the royalties from his (eventually more than 50) published books, Stott first established a fund he named Langham Trust (LT) to finance doctoral scholarships.

 In 1971, he founded the Evangelical Literature Trust (ELT) to provide books for students, pastors, and theological libraries in the Majority World.
 Both of these remained independent charities registered in the UK until, in 2001, Langham Partnership UK & Ireland was registered to amalgamate and replace the former LT and ELT).
 The objectives and work of the two original charities – Langham Scholars and Langham Literature respectively – continue within Langham Partnership.

 In 1974 Stott, with a group of friends, launched the Langham Foundation in the US to encourage and enable people there to "help provide the resources needed to raise the standards of biblical preaching worldwide."
 Around the same time, Langham networks were formed in Australia and Canada to help raise funds to support the ministries for which Stott advocated.

 Names

 In 1996, the name was changed in the US to John Stott Ministries.)
-After the death of in 2011 the name was changed in 2012 to Langham Partnership USA.
+After the death of Stott in 2011 the name was changed in 2012 to Langham Partnership USA.